MrD0me/A13/README.md

 ### Data Persistence
  The system uses Docker volumes and containerized databases to persist data.
 Specifically:
 1. **T23** communicates with a **MySQL** database for user authentication and for storing all data associated with them;
 2. **T4** communicates with a **PostgreSQL** database to store match data;
-3. **T1** communicates with a **MongoDB** database to manage the file paths of Java classes uploaded for testing and their associated opponents;
+3. **T1** communicates with a **MySQL** database to manage the file paths of Java classes uploaded for testing and their associated opponents;
 4. The shared Docker volume **VolumeT0** is used to store a copy of each Java class to be tested along with the related robots, as well as a copy of each player's compilation output, including the corresponding metrics.

 ### Support Services